Breeze/breeze.github.io/doc-samples/temp-hire-angular.md

 <h2>App</h2>

-<p>The App folder contains the core components of the TempHire client: Angular, Client Services, ViewModel code, the HTML Views, and main.js, the script that bundles the app&rsquo;s scripts into a single package.</p>
+<p>The App folder contains the core components of the TempHire client: AngularJS, Client Services, ViewModel code, the HTML Views, and main.js, the script that bundles the app&rsquo;s scripts into a single package.</p>

-<p>We&rsquo;re assuming you&rsquo;re familiar with the basics, so the most interesting components here are likely App/Angular and App/ Services.</p>
+<p>We&rsquo;re assuming you&rsquo;re familiar with the basics, so the most interesting components here are likely App/AngularJS and App/ Services.</p>

-<h3>Angular</h3>
+<h3>AngularJS</h3>

-<p>Angular is a very popular front end SPA framework created by Google.
-For this sample, we are using a preliminary version of Angular 1.4 as well as it's <a href="https://github.com/angular/router">new router</a>.
-Please note that there may be issues that will be resolved once the router is final and we upgrade the sample to Angular 1.4 final release.</p>
+<p>AngularJS is a very popular front end SPA framework created by Google.
+For this sample, we are using a preliminary version of AngularJS 1.4 as well as it's <a href="https://github.com/angular/router">new router</a>.
+Please note that there may be issues that will be resolved once the router is final and we upgrade the sample to AngularJS 1.4 final release.</p>

 <h3>Services</h3>